aphp/edsnlp/docs/concepts/inference.md

 ### Applying operations to a lazy collection

 To apply an operation to a lazy collection, you can use the `.map` method.
 It takes a callable as input and an optional dictionary of keyword arguments.
 The function will be applied to each element of the collection.

+To apply an operation to a lazy collection in batches, you can use the `.map_batches` method.
+It takes a callable as input and an optional dictionary of keyword arguments.
+The function will be applied to each batch of the collection (as a list of elements), and should return a list of results, that will be concatenated at the end.

 To apply a model, you can use the `.map_pipeline` method.
 It takes a model as input and will add every pipe of the model to the scheduled operations.